RestCheatSheet/api-cheat-sheet/README.md

 1. Use HTTP status codes to be meaningful.
     * 200 - Success.
     * 201 - Created.
 Returned on successful creation of a new resource.
+Include a 'Location' header with a link to the newly-created resource.
     * 400 - Bad request.
 Data issues such as invalid JSON, etc.
     * 404 - Not found.
 Resource not found on GET.
     * 409 - Conflict.
 Duplicate data or invalid data state would occur.